Mechatronic Engineering - BEng (Hons)

 Year: 3

-This module considers further component and system level analysis and design of analogue and digital electronic circuitry, appropriate to fields such as computing, communications, signal processing and instrumentation.
+This module focuses on advanced component and system-level analysis and design of analogue and digital electronic circuits, with applications in fields such as computing, communications, signal processing, and instrumentation.

 Engineering Programming